Eliminating Staph and MRSA on artificial turf is critical to the health and well-being of the athletes who play on the turf.

 - Lack of Cleanliness

-Artificial turf fields are now in use year-round.
-In addition to the turf fields regular use by the high school athletic teams, synthetic turf fields are also used by children and adults.
+Artificial turf fields are now in use, year-round.
+In addition, turf fields are used regularly by all grade levels, club sports groups, and also by children and adults.
 The reason is a result of turf fields being rented to outside leagues.
 Further, the soccer team that used to have their own field now may share a field with the football team.
-At any given time, a field could be used by football, soccer and lacrosse teams as well.
+Fields are used by football, soccer and lacrosse teams.
 On Saturdays, it might be used by Pop Warner football teams and different soccer leagues.
-If any free empty time exists on the field’s use schedule, it might be used by recreational teams.
+Time slots not booked for use will always be filled.
 As you can see, overcrowding of artificial turf fields quickly becomes a major issue.
 There must be a sense of urgency in eliminating Staph and MRSA on artificial turf.

 Every sport played on artificial turf involves some form of contact.
 Unfortunately, the more contact that takes place, the higher the degree of abrasions and cuts, and the more vulnerable the athlete becomes to infection.

 Athletes can wear all the protective gear in the world, but they are still going to sustain cuts or abrasions.
 Turf burn is a very common injury resulting in skin damage.
 The damaged skin is vulnerable to infection when it comes in contact with the turf.

 Bodily fluids including blood, mucus, saliva, are on playing field surfaces.
 When multiple bodies use a given space, the surface absorbs these bodily fluids and their contaminants.

 As mentioned above, foreign bodies come into contact with the artificial turf.
 Natural grass has a big advantage over indoor fields, as it requires water to live.
 As a result, outdoor grass stays clean due to constant watering and frequent mowing.